Sigismund Ernst Richard Krone: Discoveries

 Krone was the discoverer of the famous Iporanga-blind catfish, which was named Pimelodella kronei, a troglobitic fish species unique to the waters of some caves in the region and somewhat of Brazilian speleology.
 He also found the Casa de Pedra cave, whose portic of approximately 216 meters is one of the largest in the world.

 By 1906, when searching the sambaqui (Tupi: Tamba'ki = pile of shells) Morro Grande, situated between Rio das Pedras and Rio Comprido located within the Juréia Ecological Reserve, Krone found a very curious stone statue known in scientific circles as the Iguape Idol.
 He believed that this piece of stone would have been carved by some indigenous people in the Andes, ending up in the sambaqui after a long immigration.
 Its age was estimated between 5,000 and 25,000 years through radiocarbon dating method.

 Literary works

-Richard Krone was part of scientific societies of Europe and the USA, having written several works on the Iguape middens and the pre-historic caves of the Ribeira de Iguape River valley.
+Richard Krone was part of scientific societies of Europe and the US, having written several works on the Iguape middens and the pre-historic caves of the Ribeira de Iguape River valley.